- SAP has proposed 3500 go-lives for S/4HANA. What SAP says is usually repeated by those that cover SAP.

 First, why is this statement in the future tense?
 If the system is live, it would be Fiori is used.
-Furthermore, there is no evidence that Fiori allows for users to processes transactions faster than SAPGUI.
-In fact, user testing often shows that Fiori slows the process versus SAPGUI.
+Furthermore, there is no evidence that Fiori allows users to process transactions faster than SAPGUI.
+User testing often shows that Fiori slows the process versus SAPGUI.

-- But secondly, this shows a common feature of S/4HANA implementations that they tend to not be in manufacturing or distribution companies — which is the core of ECC’s customer base, and the primary logic for ERP (that it ties together finance, sales, production and materials management) This case study does not prove that the S/4HANA suite is ready, because AOK Systems would have implemented only a small part of it.
+- But secondly, this shows a common feature of S/4HANA implementations that they tend to not be in manufacturing or distribution companies — which is the core of ECC’s customer base.
+The primary logic for ERP (that it ties together finance, sales, production and materials management) This case study does not prove that the S/4HANA suite is ready, because AOK Systems would have implemented only a small part of it.

 The Swiss Property S/4HANA Example

 SAP is very good at making glossy case studies like this.
-Swiss Property is a tiny company that appears to have been given some type of incentive to “implement” S/4HANA, and their business processes not only does not map to S/4HANA, but they also don’t map to ERP.
+Swiss Property is a small company that appears to have been given some type of incentive to “implement” S/4HANA, and their business processes not only do not map to S/4HANA, but they also don’t map to ERP.

 The Typical Technique for Analyzing S/4HANA